rt-net/crane_x7_ros/README.en.md

 rosdep install -r -y --from-paths . --ignore-src

 # Clean up the workspace and rebuild packages
+# Note that other ROS packages in the workspace will also be rebuilt.
 cd ~/catkin_ws
 rm -r build devel
 catkin_make